fyin/rl/policy_gradient/README.md

 # Policy Gradient method
 A practical for policy gradient implementation, training, and evaluation for the CartPole-v1 environment.

-Unlike value-based methods that estimate the value of states or actions, policy Gradient methods are policy-based RL approaches that directly optimize the policy—a mapping from states to actions—by adjusting its parameters (e.g., neural network weights) to maximize expected rewards.
+Unlike value-based methods that estimate the reward obtained by taking an action given a state, policy Gradient methods are policy-based RL approaches that directly optimize the policy network (a mapping from states to actions) by adjusting its parameters (e.g., neural network weights) to maximize expected rewards.

 ## Dependency Management
 Use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to manage the environment and 3rd party libraries.